claschumer/Movies/README.md

 26/11/21: Analysis on the profit and the gross by each genre 27/11/21: 1) Analysis on which genre is most prominent in regions, and visualization with pie charts.
-          2) Compute the correlation between score and budget in each categorie
+          2) Compute the correlation between score and budget in each categorie 29/11/21: Create indicator for type of genre, type of company, variable for log of gross and log of budget, indictor of movies released in USA, and perform cluster analysis.
+Find optimal number of clusters, and visualization of each variable in a cluster.

 ### Paul
 Week 23 novembre: Search for the link between budget and success (gross and score).
 How does this link evolved through time ?